imahdio/HTML-Essential-Training/05-Images and Graphics/README.md

 substitute-to use something or someone instead of another thing or person

-shiny-bright because it reflects light.
+shiny-bright because it reflects light

 pensive-thinking in a quiet way, often with a serious expression on your face